gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 ```shell
  npm install --save gatsby-transformer-cloudinary gatsby-source-filesystem
 ```
-2. In the root of your project, create an environment file called `.env` to which to add your Cloudinary credentials and their values
+2. In the root of your project, create an environment file called `.env` to which to add your Cloudinary credentials and their values.

 ```
 CLOUDINARY_API_KEY=xxxxxxxxxxxxxx